simpleanalytics/gridsome-plugin/README.md

 [Simple Analytics](https://simpleanalytics.com) is a clean, simple, and privacy friendly analytics tool.
 Actionable data in a beautiful dashboard.
 It does not use cookies and you can bypass ad blockers.
 Make sure to signup to get most value out of this plugin.

-It used the [Simple Analytics Vue](https://www.npmjs.com/package/simple-analytics-vue) package.
+It uses the [Simple Analytics Vue](https://www.npmjs.com/package/simple-analytics-vue) package.

 ## Install